spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

 {% endhighlight %}

-After that we code the code that glues all these together.
+After that we define the code that glues all these together.
-It is responsible for the drawing of stuff,plus it draws the hanger rack on the camera.
+It is responsible for the drawing of stuff,plus it draws the hanger rack on the canvas .
 It creates all tshirts and iterates through them in the draw function in order to draw them..
-It also draws the hanging rack image.
-It also defines some functions that handle the touch events inside the canvas ( i may talk about them in another article ) -Note teh creation of the tshirt in the real world example we would func an asychronous download of icons.
+It also defines some functions that handle the touch events inside the canvas ( i may talk about them in another article ) -Note for the creation of the tshirts in a real world example we would use an asychronous function to download the icons and assign them in the world as they get downloaded.For now lets say we have 100 tshirts with the same icon.